 Will winter last or is spring around the corner?
-Groundhog Day is on February 2nd each year.
+Groundhog Day is on February second each year.
 Let’s use this day as one more reason to put on our party shoes.
 Celebrating this special day is something that children love to do.
-It is especially great for 8 to 10 year olds who have started understanding the concept of what Groundhog Day is all about.
+It’s especially great for 8 to 10-year-olds who have recently learned what Groundhog Day is all about.

-Holding your own Groundhog Day party should not be a baffling job, because you don’t even need a real groundhog.
+Holding your own Groundhog Day party should not be a baffling job.
+You don’t even need a real groundhog.
 Any critter will be perfect for the starring role.
-Simply make your star “Groundhog” appear from a hiding place, glance at the ground and scratch his back.
+Simply make your star “Groundhog” appear from a hiding place, glance at the ground, and scratch his back.
 If you want to celebrate this customary day with your family and kids, here are some ideas to help you get into the flavor.

-Groundhog Day Party Invitations: Sending out impressive invitations is the first step for your party.
+Sending out impressive invitations is the first step for your Groundhog day party.
 Unlike any other traditional holiday, groundhog day does not have any official color.
 But if we need to select some color it could be green and white (for winter and summer).
 So sending out party invitations in green and white would be a perfect way to grab your guests attention.
 Create memorable times at your celebration with matching invitations and party games to fit the atmosphere.

 Yet another simple way to impress the children would be to write the invitations on the backside of Groundhog masks.
 Then ask you child to hand deliver these invitations to his/her friends or send them in the mail.
 Your guests will be thrilled, and will look forward to your party to add some festive fun to their otherwise, gloomy February days.